Zhenfeng-Liang/asset_allocation/portfolio_construction_stochastic_optimal_control/matlab_code/reorganized_code/README.md

 ###Usage:
         Main function: wkbOptimizer
         Main test script: testScript
         You probably want to run the test script first.
-In this script, we run two model.
-For lognormal, we compared the wkb approximation and the exact solution for three asset dimensions.
-For mean reverting, we calculate the 10 dimensions asset strategy.
+In this script, we set up two functions to compare the exact solution and the wkb approximation for LogNormal model and Mean Reverting Model.
+We also set up two sub script to run Mean Reverting and CIR model.